stormpath/stormpath-sdk-php/README.md

 Overview
 ========

-This API client is an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping).
-Here, entities are called Resources.
+This API client is an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) based on the [Doctrine Common](http://www.doctrine-project.org/projects/common.html) project library.
 These are the available Resources:

 ```php
     Stormpath\Resource\Account